 Paddle boarding is really popular in the UK.
 You can SUP (as those in the know call it!) on inland lakes, rivers and canals, across open waters and the sea - it's a truly flexible paddle sport.
 It's easy to get into; all you need is the board, the paddle and some tuition.
 And that’s where we come in.
 We’ve got paddle board taster lessons and safari sessions hosted by qualified instructors who’ll get you standing up and paddling in no time.
 Paddle boarding FAQs...

 • Taster & extende paddleboarding in Brighton • Learn stand up paddleboarding on calm inland water • Top tutors will get you from kneeling to standing • Groups kept to a maximum of 8, minimum age is 13

-• Stand up paddle boarding in Leamington Spa centre • Learn how to paddleboard on a 2 hour taster session • Venue is the Victorian Boat House in Mill Gardens • Paddle on the River Leam & into the nature reserve
+• Stand up paddle boarding in Leamington Spa centre • Two hour tasters & full day experiences offered • Venue is the Victorian Boat House in Mill Gardens • Paddle on the River Leam & into the nature reserve

 • Try the extreme version of stand up paddleboarding • This is paddleboarding, but on white water rapids • Half day or full day courses available in Wales • All the safety gear plus board & paddle included